-Each type of medical practitioner will treat you and your pregnancy differently.
-So before you decide on "the one," research each practitioner and practice as extensively as you can.
+Each type of provider will treat you and your pregnancy differently.
+To find the best fit for you, research each provider and practice before choosing.